 A nominal fixed fee may be charged for the successful rehousing of an instrument when the POPCo is involved in locating it for another firm to complete the work.

 A comprehensive organ building service of tuning, maintenance, rebuild, restoration, new organs and consultancy is offered by the Pipe Organ Preservation Co. throughout Northern Ireland, Republic of Ireland and further afield.

 St Patrick's RC Church Lisburn Co.Antrim is our largest project to date and is essentially a new instrument built retaining only the casework and 5 ranks from the previous Evans & Barr instrument.
 It was enlarged from 15 to 45 stops incorporating pipes from another organ by the same builder together with a new 3 manual console with 62 drawstops.
-A public concert is planned for the opening on 21 November 2014 given by Jean-Paul Lecot and other.
+A public concert for the opening was given on 21 November 2014 by Jean-Paul Lecot.

 Two church organs displaced by their buildings having to be demolished were relocated late summer 2013.
 The Evans & Barr ideal organ from c1928 was moved from Maze Presbyterian to Ardtrea Parish Church near Cookstown, this being its fourth home having started in 2nd Killyleagh.
 The Star of the Sea church next door in Killyleagh received a 2 manual & pedal 8 stop tracker by Wells-Kennedy 1988 from Harryville in Ballymena.

 All Saints' Church Loughguile near Ballymoney Co.Antrim in 2013 had installed a small tracker organ identical to its neighbouring parish Armoy.
 The organ dating from 1870 required full restoration having narrowly escaped total destruction in a fire.